sdimi98/XDAbot/README.md

 Example usage: /dice → Bot returns something like Rolled a 5.

 - **/tldr Command:**\
-A command that summarizes text, based on text summarization model facebook/bart-large-cnn.\
+A command that summarizes text, based on text summarization model facebook/bart-large-cnn.

+- **/summarize Command:**\
+A command that summarizes a discord conversation for those who do not have the time to read through the chat.

 ## Requirements
 - Node.js 22.12.0 or newer.